Coleman Legal LLP Logo

 Rhinoplasty Surgical Errors

-A rhinoplasty error claim occurs when a patient has difficulties as a result of medical misdiagnosis during surgery.
+A rhinoplasty error claim occurs when a patient has difficulties due to medical misdiagnosis during surgery.

 Rhinoplasty surgical error – what can go wrong?